reneintveld/gettingandcleaningdata/CodeBook.md

 ## Tidy dataset

-The tidy dataset is a comma separated file, also stored in this repository.
+The tidy dataset is a txt file called Wearable Data file, also stored in this repository.
 This set consists of 180 rows (for each of 30 subjects x 6 activities), and 68 columns (activity name, subject number and the average values of 33 means variables and 33 st.dev. variables):

 activitylabel